1.8 What is the process of archiving from beginning to end?

 Here are some questions you can ask yourself to learn more about your archive:

-- Does your archive implement a pre-ingest phase?
+- Does your archive implement the OAIS model fully?

 - Which OAIS function does your archive find the most challenging and why?